kenmoini/blue-forge/README.md

 All that you need to bring is:

-1. A modified RHCOS image `cos://` link
+1. A modified RHCOS image `cos://` link - you may have a friend who has one they can share...
 2. An IBM Cloud API Key
 3. External DNS provided by AWS or DigitalOcean
+4. Red Hat Cloud Pull Secret for OpenShift